"The trumpet shall sound,

 Tortola, Saint Thomas, and Jost van Dyke seen from Guana Island, British Virgin Islands.

-keep updating my site as I continue my travels throughout the Caribbean
+updating my site as I continue my travels throughout the

-show written and photographic material.
-Even if that is the case, and
+photographic material.
+Even if that is the case, and even if

 As is the case with my electronic address, links to the other sections in this site are located inside the frame at your left.
 After you proceed from this introductory page, click on the thumbnailed photographs in order to see their larger versions.